COVID-19 and its toll on mental health

 “Another high distress category is likely to include the poor who rely on odd jobs to make a living.
 Staying at home means they cannot provide for themselves or their families.
 Also, doctors and nurses, particularly those at the front line of the crisis may experience secondary traumatic stress (STS) reactions – a by-product of working in a traumatic environment.

-“Equally, parents who are dealing with childcare responsibilities during school closures and work-from-home obligations, may experience greater levels of anxiety as they try to juggle it all while taking care of elderly parents during lockdown and reassuring their children,” Kenny says.
+“Equally, parents who are dealing with childcare responsibilities during school closures and work-from-home obligations, may experience greater levels of anxiety as they try to juggle it all while taking care of elderly parents during the lock down and reassuring their children,” says Kenny.

-Kenny also advises that stress during the outbreak can include fear and concern about one’s own health and the health of loved ones, but this is completely normal.
-However, more detrimental changes to watch out for include sleeplessness, difficulty concentrating, feelings of hopelessness, suicidal thoughts and worsening of chronic health problems.
+Kenny explains that stress during the outbreak can include fear and concern about one’s own health and the health of loved ones, which is completely normal.
+More detrimental changes to watch out for include sleeplessness, difficulty concentrating, feelings of hopelessness, suicidal thoughts and worsening of chronic health problems.

 Those with pre-existing mental health conditions are also encouraged to continue with their treatment.
 Should their symptoms worsen, they should contact their healthcare provider (remotely if possible).